Carter County, Kentucky: Railroads

 An east–west main line reached Carter County in 1881 when the Elizabethtown, Lexington and Big Sandy Railroad (EL&BS) completed a through route between Lexington and Ashland; the last spike was driven near Denton, where the line met the Ashland Coal & Iron Railway coming east from Ashland.
 The Chesapeake & Ohio Railway (C&O) soon leased and then acquired the EL&BS, and the corridor became the C&O Lexington Subdivision.

 The county's best-known station is the Olive Hill C&O Depot (1910), a Prairie-style brick passenger depot listed on the National Register of Historic Places in 1992 and noted as the only surviving railroad building in Olive Hill.

 A north–south line, the Eastern Kentucky Railway (EK), served the county seat at Grayson and connected with the EL&BS/C&O at Hitchins; the EK's operations ended during the Great Depression.

-Rail spurs and sidings in Carter County handled fire clay and refractory brick, which were major local industries in the early–mid 20th century.
+Rail spurs and sidings in Carter County handled fire clay and refractory brick, which were major local industries in the early to mid-20th century.
 Facilities included plants at Olive Hill and Hitchins.

 Most of the Lexington Subdivision west of Ashland was abandoned in the mid-1980s.